ARABIA

 ARABIA Ali Creamer

-This creamer is from the Ant series by ARABIA, a leading Finnish tableware manufacturer.
+This creamer is from the Ali series by ARABIA, a leading Finnish tableware manufacturer.

 The Ant series was produced between 1961 and 1973.
-It was launched by the famous Arabia designer duo, Kaj Franck and Raija Uosikkinen.
-Ant was the last copperplate transfer work among Arabia's 20th century products.
-Copperplate transfer is a type of silk screen printing, in which a copper plate with a pattern design is carved out is coated with cobalt-based ink, and the ink is transferred to transfer paper.
-The transfer paper is then placed over a plain piece of pottery, which is then brushed with a brush to fix the ink, and a thin layer of transparent glaze is applied and refired.
-The strength of the transfer creates individual differences such as light and dark shades and unevenness in the color.
-The differences in shade create individuality and flavor, and clearly show the skill of the craftsman.
+It was created by the renowned Arabia designer duo, Kaj Franck and Raija Uosikkinen.
+Ant was the last 20th-century Arabia product to feature copperplate transfer printing.
+Copperplate transfer printing is a type of silkscreen printing in which a pattern design is carved into a copper plate, cobalt-based ink is applied, and the ink is then transferred to transfer paper.
+The transfer paper is then placed over a plain piece of ceramic, which is then brushed with a brush to set the design.
+A thin, transparent glaze is then applied and the piece is re-fired.
+The strength of the transfer creates individual variations in color intensity and unevenness.
+These variations in color create individuality and character, clearly demonstrating the artisan's skill.

-Copperplate transfer printing is very time-consuming, so production of Ali ceased during the oil crisis in 1973.
-This was a period of stagnation when production of the ARABIA masterpiece Paratiisi was also discontinued, and production of the main lineup was forced to end across the board.
-In addition, in the 1980s, when cheap foreign pottery began to emerge, many ARABIA products were produced that omitted processes and reduced costs, such as by simply attaching pre-made transfer paper or decorating with simple hand painting.
-Compared to the works from the golden age up to that point, the decoration of the works from the 1980s onwards is extremely simple, giving a sense of the difficult times when it was difficult to devote money to time and effort.
-Considering this historical background, Ali can be said to be the last work from ARABIA's golden age.
+Because copperplate transfer printing is extremely time-consuming, production of Ali ceased during the 1973 oil crisis.
+This period was a time of stagnation, with the end of production of Arabia's masterpiece, Paratiisi, and the end of most of the brand's major lineup.
+Furthermore, in the 1980s, with the rise of inexpensive imported ceramics, many Arabia products were produced that reduced costs by simply applying pre-made transfer paper or simply hand-painting decorations.
+Compared to works from the previous golden age, works from the 1980s onwards feature extremely simple decorations, evoking a difficult time when time and money could not be spared.
+Considering this historical context, Ali can be said to be the last work from Arabia's golden age.

 Raija Uosikkinen, who came up with the pattern design, has a style of painting things that do not exist in Scandinavia.
-The idyllic landscape of her representative work Emilia is said to have been a depiction of America, while this Ali series incorporates arabesque patterns from the Islamic world, which is unusual for Scandinavia.
-Scandinavian tableware is characterized by incorporating warmth and vividness into its designs, which is in contrast to the cold regional characteristics, and Ali is a perfect expression of the non-regional design of Scandinavian tableware.
+The idyllic landscape of her masterpiece, Emilia, is said to have been a depiction of America, while this Ali series incorporates arabesque patterns from the Islamic world, which is unusual for Scandinavia.
+Scandinavian tableware is characterized by incorporating warmth and vividness into its designs, in contrast to the cold locales, and Ali perfectly embodies the non-regional design of Scandinavian tableware.

-This is a deadstock item in excellent condition with no cracks or chips.
+This is a deadstock item in excellent condition with no cracks, chips, or crazing.
 There is no paint loss or crazing.

 ■Size